-The time slots that say “projects” are for working on DIY projects, big cooking projects, sewing, and online work.
+The time slot designated for “projects,” is the time for working on DIY projects, big cooking or cleaning projects, sewing or crafting, and online work.

-I like to transfer my schedule into my daily planner (this is the planner I’ve been using for the past couple of years).
+I like to transfer my schedule into my daily planner (this is the planner I’ve been using for the past four years).

 How to Make a Schedule

 Now that we’ve talked about some of the ways a homemaker’s daily schedule can be beneficial, you might be wondering how to make one that actually works!

 For some homemakers, it works better to focus on a simple daily routine, rather than a rigid schedule.